In this article:

 Now, you’ll only view tasks with a medium or high priority.

-You can save this filter for future use by clicking Save Filter and indicate that this is the new filter you want to save.
+You can save this filter for future use by clicking Save Filter and indicating that this is the new filter you want to save.
 Then name your filter.

 Once you have filters, you can further customize the list a bit, click on the three dots icon at the top-right.
 Then hit Customize Task List.